OutSystems/WebView/ViewGenerator/readme.txt

 	The properties and behaviors interfaces must follow the following naming conventions start with I and end with Properties or Behaviors suffix.
 	Don't forget to export default your component.
 	Any types present in the IProperties or IBehaviors inetrfaces must be defined on the entry module.
+	Behavior methods cannot return any values ie. their return type must be void.

 	Eg: